formkit/docs-content/guides/build-a-multi-step-form.md

 const stepPlugin = (node) => {
     // only runs for <FormKit type="group" />
     if (node.props.type == "group") {
+        // if we have a steps object for our node use it,
+        // otherwise create a new one
         steps[node.name] = steps[node.name] || {}

-        // group's validity
+        // add the current group's validity
         node.on('created', () => {
             steps[node.name].valid = toRef(node.context.state, 'valid')
         })

-        // group's error count
-        node.on('count:errors', ({ payload: count }) => {
+        // add the current group's error count node.on('count:errors', ({ payload: count }) => {
             steps[node.name].errorCount = count
         })

         // Stop plugin inheritance to descendant nodes.
-        // We only care about the groups return false
+        // We only care about the group itself return false
     }
 }

-/* the resulting "steps" reactive object looks something like:
+/* the resulting "steps" reactive object looks this this: */ {
-{
   contactInfo: { errorCount: 0, valid: false },
   organizationInfo: { errorCount: 0, valid: false }
   application: { errorCount: 0, valid: false }
 }
-*/
 ```
 </client-only>

-Now we define our plugin on the top-level `<FormKit type="form" />`:
+To use our plugin we'll add it to our form at the top-level `<FormKit type="form" />`.
+This means that every group in our form will inherit the plugin:

 <client-only>